Icinga/icingaweb2-module-training/doc/15-Third-Party-Libraries.md

 $this->provideCssFile(more.less');
 ```

-This directory is also where you would place third party CSS code, either minified or unminified, since Icinga Web will minify for you.
+This directory is also where you would place third party CSS code, either minified or unminified, since Icinga Web will minify things for you.

 ### JavaScript